-The Court proposes to amend Rule 143 by adding new paragraph (b) to provide that the Court may permit testimony in open court by contemporaneous transmission from another location.
+Advisory Committee Notes quoted above, Rule 143 is amended by adding new paragraph (b) to provide that the Court may permit testimony in open court by contemporaneous transmission from another location.
 See Fed.
 R. Civ.
 P. 43(a).
+Conforming amendments to several other Rules are adopted.
+An additional amendment to Rule 143 is adopted in section IV (Depositions For Discovery Purposes).